Thank you so much for your support!

 Gates will close at 3:45 pm to allow us to clean up and close in a timely manner.

 Yes.
-We will be taking temperatures at the entrances and guests will be asked about Covid-19 symptoms.
+Guests will be screened and asked about Covid-19 symptoms.

 Weekday mornings are usually the slowest time for us.

 Waiting times will vary.
-Due to Covid-19 we are limiting attendance at our peak times, especially on the weekends.
-This year we ask that you pick your pumpkin, take your pictures, and gather your goodies in a timely manner.
-We will enforce a time limit and there will be no tables and picnic areas on the farm property.
-Please plan on having ample time for your visit and expect lines.
+Due to Covid-19 we are limiting attendance.
+This year we ask that you pick your pumpkin, take your pictures, and gather your goodies in a timely manner, as there will be a 1 hour limit on your visit.
+We will enforce the time limit and there will be no tables and picnic areas on the farm property.

 We recommend visiting our neighbors and making a day of it while you are up in Kula.
-Kula Botanical Gardens, Kula Bistro, Grandma's Coffee House are all open to welcome pumpkin patch visitors in the event that you need to come back at a later hour.
+Kula Botanical Gardens, Ali'i Kula Lavender, Kula Bistro, Grandma's Coffee House are all open to welcome visitors.

 Parking will be available on the weekends.
 The parking is located in our pasture on Kula Hwy, right past the farm stand.
 Heading up on Kula Hwy, pass the farm stand, and take the next right.
 Look for the parking banners.